benjikershenbaum/Automatic-Music-Transcription/README.md

 # Future Plans
 The next step of this project is to improve the transcription by using Bidirectional LSTM Recurrent Neural Network, which will improve transcription accuracy greatly.
+Dimension reduction using clustering and PCA may also be worth investigating